open-eid/SiVa/docs/siva/qa_strategy.md

 Following elements will be present in test cases:

   * TestCaseID: unique ID that makes possible to identify specific test case
+  * TestType: Automated or Manual
-  * RequirementID: ID of the requirement that is tested
+  * Requirement: Reference to the requirement that is tested
   * Title: Description of the test
   * Expected Result: expected outcome of the test (pass criteria for the test)
   * File: input test file that is used